All posts by cl@rks

 We spent the next couple of hours following Luis as he led us through the charming cobbled streets, pointing out places of interest.
 He illustrated his stories with laminated sheets from a plastic envelope under his arm and with images from his iPad.
 It was a mixed bag of triumph and tragedy that dated back to cave-dwellers, welcomed intrepid explorers, evolved from slave-trading and has kept this little island solidly on the map for millennia.
 Poor Luis expertly fielded all the random questions our little group threw at him, mixing his academic history and geography education with personal anecdotes that lent depth to the textbook narrative.

-When we were done we made our way back to the waterfront to meet up with the others for a late lunch.
-Luke had found us a well-reviewed restaurant a few doors down from the hotel and they seated us immediately.
+Being mid-afternoon and between conventional meal sittings, they were able to seat us immediately.
 Navigating the complicated menu, we each found something delicious to order and then shared stories of our respective days while sipping on our drinks.
 It was great to have such a festive mix at the impromptu birthday party!

 FRIDAY